 Rice can be used to make rice flour, rice syrup, rice bran oil and rice milk.

 How To Prepare Rice

-To prepare rice, use one part rice to three parts water, let boil for 15 minutes and then strain and cool.
+To prepare rice, use one part rice to two parts water, bring to a boil and then lower hear to a simmer for 15 minutes.